Commemorate the Queen’s platinum jubilee with some regal merchandise

 Barbie Signature Queen Elizabeth II Platinum jubilee doll: £57.50, Mattel.com

 Perhaps one of the more unexpected homages, Mattel has unveiled a limited-edition Queen Barbie doll to mark the platinum jubilee and celebrate our monarch’s 96th birthday.
 Fitted with an elegant ivory gown, complete with a blue sash with decorations of order, the royal ensemble is finished with a tiara that is said to be based on Queen Mary’s Fringe Tiara – which is the same crown she wore for her wedding to Prince Philip.
-The Barbie will be available soon in the UK at Amazon, John Lewis, Harrods and more.
+The Barbie may be out of stock from Mattel, but it will be available soon in the UK at Amazon, John Lewis, Harrods and more.

 Eleanor Bowmer God Save the Queen 2022 platinum jubilee print: £17, Eleanorbowmer.co.uk